Question: I know that sin exists, but where does sin come from?

 The hearts became corrupted

-Instead of loving God and doing what He wants, the hearts of Adam and Eve became corrupted, and from that point forward, they desired to disobey God rather than obey Him.
-The Westminster Shorter Catechism, a widely used instruction manual on the Christian faith dating from the 17th century, defines sin as “any lack of conformity unto, or transgression of, the law of God.”
+Instead of loving God and doing what He wants, the hearts of Adam and Eve became corrupted.
+From that point forward, they desired to disobey God rather than obey Him.
+The Westminster Shorter Catechism defines sin as “any lack of conformity unto, or transgression of, the law of God.”

 Sinful nature of their children